OTFlorian/PF-UK-Thesis-Word-Template/README.md

 ___
 Since the official template is not usable, I have decided to make my own version of it that would be as close as possible to the original one.

-I have made it primarily for Rigorosum thesis, but it can also be used for the Bachelor's and Master's ones.
+I have made it primarily for Rigorosum thesis, but it can also be used for the Master's and Doctoral ones.
 You just have to change some of the fields; there should be drop-down lists for them.
 The original templates can be found [on the official website](https://knihovna.prf.cuni.cz/kvalifikacni-prace/sablony-vs-praci).

 Please, do not reupload the template.
 Link this repository instead.
 I suppose I will be updating it, so let's all have the latest version.